technicalguru/docker-mailserver-postfixadmin/README.md

 Once you have started your PostfixAdmin container successfully, it is now time to perform the first-time setup for your mailserver.
 Open the web interface and navigate to `/public/setup.php`.

 1. Enter the setup password as you provided it with environment variable `PFA_SETUP_PASS`.
 1. Create your PostfixAdmin administrator account.
-This is the main account to PostFixAdmin.
+This is the main account to PostfixAdmin.
 It will enable you to create domains, mailboxes, aliases, etc.
+1. Login to PostfixAdmin by navigating to `/public/login.php`.
 1. Create your primary domain.
 1. Create your first mailbox in this domain.